psrenergy/PSRIO-scripts/docs/dimensions.md

 ### Select Stages

+The stages of a study period can be select by its indexes or by their associated years.
+Single or contiguous interval of stages can be selected with the methods showed in the table below.

 | Method                                                                 | Syntax                                       |
 |:-----------------------------------------------------------------------|:---------------------------------------------|
 | Select stages within case horizon                                      | `exp = exp1:select_stages()`                 |